justinwinslow/banned-books/README.md

 - [ ] Filter on topics/keywords
 - [ ] User controlled sorting?
 - [ ] The current data source is static, this could maybe be dynamic or crowd-sourced
+- [ ] Wire up gh actions to build and push changes to my server or investigate Vercel
 - [ ] ?